 - Optimize – There are several ways to optimize your website to reduce the strain on resources like file limits.
-Find your image folder and scan it for bloated file sizes that can be run through an image optimizer.
+Find your image/media folder and scan it for bloated file sizes that can be run through an image optimizer.
 You can also use blog tools that delete post drafts, remove spam and optimize databases, such as the free WP-Optimize plugin for WordPress.

 - Check all links – Nothing frustrates a visitor more than a dead link.
 You can check outgoing links with a free tool like Broken Link Checker.
 Be sure to also check for any broken internal links via your website’s administration panel and set up a “404” page that directs people if a page has been permanently moved.

 - Check navigation – Can you combine some blog categories into one?
 Are visitors able to easily find your products with a minimum number of of clicks?
 Is there enough white space?
 Clean, efficient navigation can seriously increase your conversions.

 - Update information – Contact information is only one part of the info that should be up to date.
 Read all website pages to ensure they’re still current, like your advertising options/rates, company mission statement, product descriptions, or even facts in articles.
-Update or create a media page while you’re at it.
+Update or create a media info page while you’re at it.
 In this age of online information gathering, people expect to find a media page with information about your company, who to contact for media enquiries, etc.

 - Reexamine keywords – Are your keywords still relevant?
 Have you been using them too much or too little?
 Are they in compliance with Google guidelines?
-Tools like Longtail Pro can do wonders for modernizing your keyword strategy.
+Tools like SEMRush can do wonders to modernize and optimize your keyword strategy.